lokiuox/vbox-curses-remote/README.md

 This is a quick and dirty solution to managing numerous virtual machines on single host over a network.

-Dependencies: curses, ssh4py, rdesktop
+Dependencies: python3, curses, rdesktop, openssh or equivalent

 ## Completed:
 * Curses Menu for selecting machines
-* MenuItem object with alt-text
+* MenuItem object with tooltip
 * Open rdesktop for the selected machine
 * Turn selected machine on and off
 * SSH public key authentication